UJ Confucius Institute

 - Establish CI classrooms in primary and secondary schools in UJ’s feeder areas

-- Promote Chinese culture by organizing cultural events
+- Promotes Chinese culture by organizing cultural events

-- Organise academic activities concerning Chinese language research and Chinese studies.
+- Organises academic activities concerning Chinese language research and Chinese studies.

-- Organise exhibitions, performance, movies or contests related to promoting Chinese language and culture
+- Organises exhibitions, performance, movies or contests related to promoting Chinese language and culture

-- Encourage principals of schools to visit China
+- Encourages principals of schools to visit China

-- Encourage participation in the Chinese Bridge programme
+- Encourages participation in the Chinese Bridge programme